-The CSP encourages an emphasis on the overall profile of practice experience that individual learners gain, rather than the completion of specific practice placements demarcated along traditional lines (CSP Practice based learning).
+The CSP encourages an emphasis on the overall profile of practice experience gained by individual learners, rather than the completion of specific practice placements demarcated along traditional lines (CSP Practice based learning).
 Key experiences may be acquired in different settings rather than the increasingly unworkable and inappropriate notion of core placements.
 Attention should be paid to patient pathways allowing learners to have exposure to richer learning experiences that cross boundaries in the way that patient journeys do.